 "Idiot, as if the rumors aren't bad enough already.
 They got even worse after that whole vampire hunter affair, you should be glad nothing like that has happened since then."
 Kazuha told him.
 The school had indeed been stirred up with all sorts of rumors after Heiji had returned to school after a week long absence, after being supposedly attacked by the serial killer, Okubo Karen.
 There were still students in school who thought that the women was really a vampire hunter, and thus, having been attacked by her, Heiji must have really been a vampire as well.
 They were correct, of course, but that was a secret.

-Two months had passed since then, without any incidents.
+Two months had passed since then, without any major incidents- there were a few cases her and there for Heiji, but nothing to the tune of the vampire hunter case.
 Claire had never turned up, and it was thought she had escaped overseas after all, using guild connections.
 Karen had been tried and convicted pretty quickly, and was facing life in prison.
 The bodies had been given proper burials, reunited with their heads.
-Efforts had been made to seek out the second victim's, the homeless boy named Kazuki, parents, but no trace of them could be found.
+Efforts had been made to seek out the family of the second victim- who on the surface was a homeless child- but no trace of them could be found.
 Probably because they were long since dead, after all.
 Heiji had managed to connect the priest of the church where the three heads were buried as an accomplice to the crimes, and he had been convicted as well, being given a much lighter sentence than Karen.

-Heiji had recovered from his two fights with the vampire hunters, for the most part.
-Two of the injuries made by Karen's silver knives, melted down crosses doused in holy water, had lingered, on his lower torso, which he kept covered by bandages normally.
+Heiji had fully recovered from his two fights with the vampire hunters for the most part.
+Two of the smaller wounds made by Karen's silver knives, melted down crosses doused in holy water, had lingered on his lower torso.
 Kazuha had noted that combined with the burn scar over his right eye, and various other scars that he had gotten from before becoming a vampire, he was starting to gain an impressive collection of them- and that he should also really knock it off.

-It had taken Heiji half a month to be able to properly use his right arm again, having regrown after being chopped off by Claire.
-It had been a half month filled with dropped and crushed items, but he had finally managed to get a feel for using it again.
+It had taken Heiji half a month to be able to properly use his right arm again, which had regenerated after being chopped off by Claire.
+It had been a half month filled with more dropped and crushed items than he could count, before he finally regained normal use of it.
 No other hunters turned up in the meantime, and Kazuha and Heiji were able to relax for awhile, enjoying each others company.
 Things seemed to have returned to normal- or as normal as they were ever going to get anymore, at least.